General Social Survey - Time Use (GSS)

 Every 5 years

-The data collected provide information to all level of governments when making funding decisions, developing priorities and identifying areas of concern for legislation, new policies and programs.
-Researchers and other users use this information to inform the general Canadian population about the changing nature of time use in Canada.
+The data collected provides information to all level of governments when making funding decisions, developing priorities and identifying areas of concern for legislation, new policies and programs.
+Researchers and other users use this information to inform the general Canadian population about the changing nature of time use in Canada such as:

 - Time use

 The target population for the survey is non-institutionalized persons 15 years of age or older, living in the 10 provinces.
 For the survey, a single eligible member of each sampled household is selected.
 For half of the sample, the respondent will be randomly selected while for the other half of the sample a targeted respondent was selected.

 The electronic questionnaire is based on qualitative testing and interviewers and respondents debriefing.

 This is a sample survey with a cross-sectional design.

 The General Social Survey on Time Use (GSS) is conducted with a subsample of the Labor Force Survey.
 Its sampling plan is thus closely linked to that of the LFS.
 The ESG uses LFS renewal groups that have completed their 6-month participation between August 2018 and March 2019 or between August 2019 and October 2019.
 LFS units with a valid email address and having responded electronically were selected.

 Data collection for this reference period: 2020-01-07 to 2020-02-17

 First contact was made by letter prior to the start of collection.